 Getting help is last on the list of this post, but in order of importance, it’s first.
 If you have a support system, reach out and ask for help.
 Or create a support system.

-Maybe a relative can come by once a week to visit with your toddler or take the older ones to the local museum or park.
+Maybe a relative can come by once a week to visit with your toddler or take the older ones to a museum or park.

 Are there any older homeschool kids you know that can come by and be a mommy’s helper?